mikekosulin/glitchtip-frontend/projects/marketing/public/documentation/install.md

 ### [Redis](documentation/install#redis)

-GlitchTip requires Redis for sending notification, managing events, and more.
+GlitchTip requires Redis/Valkey for sending notification, managing events, and more.
 Go to https://cloud.digitalocean.com/databases/ and create a new redis database.
 For almost all size instances, the 1 GB RAM | 1 vCPU instance is sufficient.
 Enter your redis database's name in the glitchtip-redis section.
 Let's assume it's named "glitchtip-redis".
 Both "name" and "cluster_name" must be the same value.

 ```
 - name: glitchtip-redis